 Under the program, a holder of PQS and its affiliates who hold catcher vessel owner QS do not receive allocations of Class B IFQ, up to the PQS holder's annual IPQ allocation.
 These persons receive Class A IFQ exclusively to offset their allocations of IPQ, and, for any remaining catcher vessel owner QS, receive a split of Class A IFQ and Class B IFQ in the same proportion as catcher vessel owner QS holders with no PQS holder affiliation.
 This split Class A IFQ/Class B IFQ allocation is determined such that the overall share of Class B IFQ in the fishery is 10 percent of the catcher vessel owner IFQ allocation.
 In the Bristol Bay red king crab 2009-2010 season, QS holders with no processor affiliation received approximately 11.3 percent of their annual IFQ allocation as Class B IFQ, suggesting that slightly less than 20 percent of the QS pool is held by persons with affiliations with PQS holders.
-A similar portion of the Bering Sea C. bairdi catcher vessel owner pool is subject to PQS affiliation, while slightly less of the Bering Sea C. opilio catcher vessel owner pool is subject to PQS affiliation.
+A similar portion of the Bering Sea C. bairdi catcher vessel owner pool is subject to PQS affiliation.
 In the two Aleutian Island golden king crab fisheries almost no QS are held by persons with affiliations with PQS holders in that fishery (although a few of the QS holders have affiliations with holders of PQS in other fisheries).